lovelysystems/lovely.microblog/_sources/frontend_blogposts.txt

 of the backend.
 We also ensure that the manager sends json and interprets the response data as json.

-The ResponseDescriptor defines that the `/blogposts` endpoint should return a 200 OK status when a GET request gets performed.
+The ResponseDescriptor defines that the `/blogposts` endpoint will return a 200 OK status when a GET request gets performed.
 The returned json contains a data object with a `blogposts` list (KeyPath: data.blogposts).
-Every object in this list should be deserialized as a `BlogPost` object using the [BlogPost mapping] we defined earlier.
+Every object in this list will be deserialized as a `BlogPost` object using the [BlogPost mapping] we defined earlier.

 Of course you have to call the `setUpRestKit` method at app launch::